Dimension: Academic & Social Integration

 Tinto, V. (1993): Leaving College.
 Rethinking the causes and cures of student attrition.
 2nd ed.
 Chicago: University of Chicago Press.

 Winteler, A. (1984): Conditions of dropout intention.
-Path analytic validation of a conceptual scheme on dropout.
-In: Higher Education (2 (4)), pp. 193-214.
+Path analytical validation of a conceptual scheme for dropout.
+In: Higher education (2 (4)), pp. 193-214.

 Citation

-Use according to Creative Commons under attribution (please use given citation) and for non-commercial purposes.
+Use according to Creative Commons under attribution (please use the citation provided) and for non-commercial purposes.